ducc/crdb-changefeed-publisher/README.md

 ## License
 Licensed under MIT.
 See the LICENSE file in the repository root for the full text.
 This is a third party application and is not affiliated with CockroachDB.
 It is not a direct replacement for the Enterprise Changefeeds offering.

+## Contributions
+Feel free to submit a merge request!
+Your changes MUST be submitted under the MIT license.